 The COVID-19 vaccine will be offered across our region according to the Ministry of Health’s 3-phase vaccine distribution plan.
 To learn more about the vaccine itself, see our resources below.
 This page will be updated as the roll-out progresses and new information becomes available.

 Phase One has begun in the north region of the NWHU service area.
-Led by Ornge, Moderna vaccinations are being administered in Sioux Lookout and in remote northern First Nations communities to populations included in Phase One.
+Led by Ornge, Moderna vaccinations are being administered in Sioux Lookout and in remote northern First Nations communities.

 The vaccine is not currently available to the general public and we are not developing waitlists at this time.
 When the public is able to book an appointment for a COVID-19 shot, we will advertise widely in our communities.
 The process will be similar to our annual flu clinics, and will be offered in many communities in the region.
 Timelines for general public shots are dependent on vaccine supply but we expect these clinics are still months away.